 Oasis 21 is a great Nagoya shopping mall to visit at night because of the rooftop illumination.
 Popular with Instagrammers but also as a date night spot, it is possible to climb up to Oasis 21’s rooftop for a nice night-time stroll or photoshoot.

-On two opposite ends of the sightseeing spectrum are two great Nagoya day-trip destinations: cultural Shirakawago, and kid-oriented Legoland.
-Both of these attractions will take up a whole day, so consider extending your one day in Nagoya itinerary to a two-day (or even three-day!)
+On opposite ends of the sightseeing spectrum are three great Nagoya day-trip destinations: cultural Shirakawago, kid-oriented Legoland, and Ghibli Park.
+All three of these attractions will take up a whole day, so consider extending your one day in Nagoya itinerary to a two-day (or even three-day!)
 Nagoya itinerary.

 Shirakawago (and neighboring Takayama) are UNESCO World Heritage sites, where dozens of historic homes with slanted thatched-roofs can be visited.
 These homes used to belong to Japanese merchants and artisans hundreds of years ago, and are still preserved and lived-in today.
 You can try to bus from Nagoya to Takayma and make a DIY day-trip, but it cost is the same as taking a tour to Shirakawago from Nagoya.
 Plus it’s much less of a hassle!